-I thought I would expand two of the things I talked about in Turn your long weekend or mini-vacation into an adventure: food and drinks.
+I thought I would expand two of the things I talked about in old post Choose your own travel adventure, food and drink.
 Some of my best travel memories come down to the food experiences.
 Probably because I like to eat so much, but also because of the people I meet and the things I have learned about different meals.
 I also have enjoyed wine and craft beer trips.
 I found the experience has enhanced my food experience at home.

 The ultimate foodie and drink experience